-The term resilience originates from the Latin word resilire, which means "to spring back" and is used in a broad range of research fields.
-However, psychologists coined the word resilience in the 1950s (Akhtar, 2020).
+The term resilience originates from the Latin word resilience, which means "to spring back" and is used in a broad range of research fields.
+However, psychologists coined the word resilience in the 1950s (Bešinović, 2020).
 Holling (1973) contributed significantly to the concept of resilience in social-ecological science.
-He established that social-ecological systems could have several equilibrium states, which he presented in his paper, "Resilience and Stability of Ecological Systems" (Holling, 1973).
-Below are some theories of resilience in various fields.
+He established that social-ecological systems could have several equilibrium states, which he presented in his paper, "Resilience and Stability of Ecological Systems" (1973).
+Theories of resilience in various fields are described in the following sections.